 My action research will be conducted at Turner Elementary School which is in Maine School Administrative District Number 52.
 Our district is located in the western foothills of Maine.
 This school district includes three towns which are Greene, Leeds and Turner.
 Turner is the largest town in this school district.
 My school district borders, Lewiston which is the second largest city in the State of Maine.
 It is a rural Maine school district with a total student population less than 2,500 students.
 In the town of Greene there is one elementary school which contains grades K-6.
 In Leeds, the school has just initiated a new four year old program.
 This school also has grades of K-6.
 In the town of Turner, there is a primary school for grades K-3 and Turner Elementary School which is the school where I teach which has grades 4-6.
 All the students, in our three town school district, are transported to Turner for grades 7th -8th located at Tripp Middle School and grades 9th through 12th at Leavitt Area High School.

 Turner Elementary School has a student population of 214.
 This school offers the National Lunch Program which offers free and reduced priced lunches to students from lower income families.
-This school has a forty percent free and reduced hot lunch population.
+This school has a 40% free and reduced hot lunch population.
 Since the recession, the number of free and reduced students has risen due to many paper mills closing and higher unemployment.
-Just last year, the free and reduced lunch was at thirty–five per cent.
-This is an increase of five per cent.
+Just last year, the free and reduced lunch was at 35%.
+This is an increase of 5% in one year.

 Analyzing Fourth Grade Responses to the Day and Night Cycle 3

-I am responsible for two fourth grade science classes out of the four-fourth grade classes housed in Turner Elementary School.
-My homeroom class which I will be using for this study has seventeen students, 9 girls and 8 boys.
+I am responsible for two out of the four-4th grade classes housed in Turner Elementary School.
+My homeroom class, which I will be using for this study, has seventeen students, 9 girls and 8 boys.
 Ethnicity for my class is as follows: 1.
 Twelve percent, Latino and 2.
 Eighty-eight per cent, Caucasian.
 The Latino population supports the large commercial poultry operations located in Turner.
 The Caucasian population’s ancestry comes from various European countries.
 Forty-seven per cent of my students have individual educational plans for special education and .05 per cent of my class has just been identified for the gifted and talented program.
 Seventeen per cent of the students at this time are receiving assistance in reading.

 The first assessment that the students take in the fall in my schools is the Northwest Evaluation Association.
 This is a national standardized test.
 Sixty-three per cent of the class met the growth target in reading.
 In mathematics, the class met the growth target at sixty per cent.
 The school target goal in reading at ninety per cent and in mathematics, the target goal is eighty per cent.
 The students are presently taking the New England Common Assessment Program in reading and mathematics.
 The results from that test are not available.
 Only fifth and eighth grade students are assessed on the Maine Educational Assessment for science.